marklogic/node-client-api/CONTRIBUTING.md

   earliest version that exhibits the problem.
 For an enhancement, make sure you have basic agreement about the fix or enhancement.

-* Fork the API repository in your repository on GitHub.
+* [Fork the API repository](https://github.com/marklogic/node-client-api/fork) in your repository on GitHub.

-* Create a branch based on the master branch or (if you are in the early access program) on the develop branch.
+* Create a branch based on the `master` branch or (if you are in the Early Access program) on the `develop` branch.

 * Implement the fix or enhancement.

-  As with other projects, you should include unit tests using the same test harness (at present, Mocha and should).
+  As with other projects, you should include unit tests using the same test harness (at present, [Mocha](http://visionmedia.github.io/mocha/) and [should](https://github.com/visionmedia/should.js/)).
 Follow the same style conventions as existing code.
 Run jshint on the changes.
 Create jsdoc for any new interfaces.
 (See the gulp tasks for a convenient way to run jshint.)
   Run all of the tests to make sure the change doesn't have side effects.